felipe-parra/dropdown-app/README.md

 ### Prerequisites

-You need to have already installed python and virtual enviroment activated
+You need to have already installed node and npm

 ### Installation